 When life becomes routine we are more likely to overlook details or, conversely, we cannot see the forest for the trees.
 In both instances, what we may lack is a creative outlook on the situation at hand.
-In negotiations, creativity can lead to value-creation for both parties.
+In integrative negotiations, creativity can lead to value-creation for both parties.
 Coming up with innovative ideas in the middle of the collaborative process can be difficult, so how does the skillful negotiator change her mindset to become more creative?
-The March 2012 issue of the Negotiation newsletter offers three practical tips for obtaining more creative deals with your counterpart in negotiation.
+The March 2012 issue of the Negotiation newsletter offers three practical tips drawn from the best negotiation examples for obtaining more creative deals with your counterpart in negotiation.

 Adapted from “So you want to reach a more creative agreement…but how?” first published in the Negotiation newsletter, March 2012.

 A very good approach is also to apply systematic thinking tools like Triz or ASIT to negotiation challenges.
 As in your first point, it starts with making lists of items that can be manipulated (in the ASIT-case: problem objects, environment objects and problem attributes).
 Then the items in those lists are systematically used to create triggers for creative solutions.
 A thesis from Dr Dina Nir explains the approach and verifies the efficacy.

 Fantastic article.
 Thanks.
 Creative approach, creative thinking and bringing creativity to the negotiation table is beneficial to all parties.
 Sometimes all we need is a skilled negotiator to guide us through creatively and we all learn something new about ourselves and our ability to see multiple perspectives.